makers-for-life/makair-cpap/Conception-CPAP/README.md

 # Conception

+## Technological Choice (Choix technologique)

+It is a document that lists all the solutions sought and retained to achieve the CPAP ventilator

+## Tests PPC

+This document contains all the unit tests performed on the system (Execution and Results).

 ## Terms of reference (CdC)

 These are diagrams that structure the need thanks to the Sysml language.
 All the environment and constraints of the system are represented in the different diagrams